 • Offering parents regular opportunities to meet with the teacher

 • Encouraging parents to talk with the Foundation Staff if there are any concerns or worries

 • Arranging a range of activities throughout the Year that encourage collaboration between child, school and parents

 • Termly Consultation Meetings

 Starting school can be a difficult time for young children; we therefore plan this time carefully to support children with the transition and to ensure it is as smooth as possible for each child and that they settle in to their new class quickly and happily.
 Transition visits take place in the last summer half term for children who are in Lower Foundation and moving up to Upper Foundation in September.
 Children spend time in their new class with their new teacher, learning all the new routines and expectation.
 In both Lower Foundation and Upper Foundation children are invited to a taster session before their official start date.
 Staff are on hand to meet and greet parents with their children and answer any questions they might have.
-In Lower Foundation, home visits take place before your children starts which we find is a very positive experience.

 Foundation Stage operates an equal opportunities policy.
 As we live in a multiracial, multicultural community, all children have equal opportunities regardless of gender, race, religion, or ability.
 They all have equal access to the curriculum, and equipment.
 Foundation Stage staff strive to enable all children to develop to their full potential and be fostered as individuals.
 Often Foundation Stage staff will seek the help and support of outside agencies and other resources to enable this to happen.